defi-wonderland/xkeeper-core/docs/src/content/relays/README.md

 For more detailed information about each contract, please refer to the respective documentation pages.

-For more technical details about the interfaces of the core contracts, please refer to the `Interfaces` section in the technical documentation.
+For more technical details about the interfaces of the relays contracts, please refer to the `Interfaces` section in the technical documentation.

 ⚠️ Please note that the code has not been audited yet, so use it with caution.